eliascccc/rpa/README.md

 * It cannot reliably interact with arbitrary GUIs
 * Many business systems (ERP, legacy apps) require UI automation

+This project capitalize on the simplicity and large resources avaliable for Python ecosystem.

 ---

 #### Why not use an enterprise orchestrator?

-Enterprise orchestrators (e.g. UiPath Orchestrator, Control Room, [orchestrator_rpa](https://github.com/daferferso/orchestrator_rpa)):
+Enterprise orchestrators (e.g. UiPath Orchestrator, Control Room, [orchestrator_rpa](https://github.com/daferferso/orchestrator_rpa), [orchestrator_rpa](https://github.com/daferferso/orchestrator_rpa), [openorchestrator](https://github.com/itk-dev-rpa/OpenOrchestrator), robotframework()

 * Require infrastructure, setup, and licensing
 * Are designed for large-scale, multi-bot environments

-This project intentionally avoids that scope and runs on a single machine with simple file- and DB-based state
+This project intentionally avoids that scope and runs on a single machine with simple file- and DB-based state.
+If you need distributed execution, queues, or centralized control — this project is the wrong tool.

 ---

-#### Why not use a workflow orchestrator?
+#### Why not use a workflow orchestrator? (delete this?)

 Workflow tools (e.g. Airflow, Prefect) are built for: